jaapz/vala-presentation/README.md

 Show Me!
 ========

-You can go to the [http://jaapz.github.com/vala-presentation](github page) for this project to see the actual presentation.
+You can go to the [github page](http://jaapz.github.com/vala-presentation) for this project to see the actual presentation.

 Manual Installation